prof-tallman/csc228/syllabus.md

 * **Security Theater Scripts**: Create a short play that demonstrates how to exploit or protect against either Man-in-the-Middle or Phishing Email vulnerabilties.
 Students will trade plays with each other and "act" them out for the class.

 ### Major Assignment
 Research a modern security vulnerability and propose a set of countermeasures to protect against its exploitation.
 The emphasis of this paper will be to provide a popular-level description of the technology and vulnerability, to describe how it has been used to exploit computer systems, and to research possible countermeasures.
-The paper is worth 200 points.
+The paper will be due in stages, beginning with an outline and finishing and including a visit to the writing studio.
+The finished paper is worth 200 points.

 ## Tests and Quizzes